New Castle residents and businesses have reduced greenhouse emissions by 16,700 tons annually!

 Westchester Community Choice Aggregation Program

-The Westchester Power program allows New Castle’s residents and businesses to pool their electrical demand along with residents and businesses from 26 other Westchester municipalities to negotiate electricity purchases in bulk under long-term contracts, thereby providing 100% renewable electricity at fixed pricing and lower costs compared to other energy service companies (“ESCOs”) and sometimes even compared to variable-priced ConEdison supply.
+The Westchester Power program allows New Castle residents and small businesses to pool their electrical demand with residents and businesses from 28 other participating Westchester municipalities.
+This allows Westchester Power to negotiate electricity purchases in bulk under long-term contracts, thereby providing both 100% renewable and standard electricity supply at fixed rates.
+These rates are usually lower than other fixed-rate offerings from energy service companies (“ESCOs”) and may be lower than the variable-priced ConEdison supply.

 - In 2016, New Castle was the first municipality in New York State to select 100% renewable power as its default electricity supply.

 - You do not need to take any action at this time.
-All current WP participants that do not actively sign up with another energy supply company (ESCO) and wait out this current volatility will be automatically transferred back into the fixed rates (for renewable or standard electricity as per your current selection) once a new contract is signed.
+All current Westchester Power participants that did not switch to another energy service company (ESCO) will be automatically transferred back into the Westchester Power program with fixed rates (for renewable or standard electricity as per your prior selection).

 - Click here to view a copy of the June 2022 letter mailed out by Sustainable Westchester (the administrator of the Westchester Power program).